LION Publishers is committed to maintaining a safe, respectful, productive, inclusive, welcoming and harassment-free experience for everyone.

 LION Publishers is committed to providing a safe, respectful, productive, inclusive, welcoming and harassment-free environment for all participants in our conferences, virtual or in-person meetings and other activities, regardless of gender, gender identity or expression, sexual orientation, physical or mental ability, physical appearance, body size, socioeconomic status, race, ethnicity, immigration status, age, or religion (or lack thereof).

 Diversity in our membership and in the organizations run by our members is one of LION’s major strengths, but it can also lead to communication issues.
 These guidelines are not an exhaustive list of things that you can’t do.
 Rather, take this code in the spirit in which it’s intended – an outline of ways to make it easier to enrich us all and the LION Publishers community which we have built together.

-Disagreements happen all the time, and LION Publishers is not exception.
+Disagreements happen all the time, and LION Publishers is no exception.
 In fact, a healthy exchange of competing ideas is an important part of our community.
 It is important that we resolve disagreements and discuss differing views constructively.
 Remember that we’re different; striving to learn from our varied perspectives is important.
-Should a negative interaction take place, focus on helping to resolve issues and learning from mistakes.
+Should a negative interaction take place, focus on helping to resolve the issues and try to learn from any mistakes.